WICG/import-maps/README.md

 - Polyfilling: the ability to supply a polyfill module that acts as the built-in one
 - Virtualization: the ability to wrap, extend, or remove access to the built-in module

 Both of these capabilities are easy to achieve with globals, but without some mechanism for modifying module resolution, they are not possible for modules (including built-in modules).
-The module import maps proposal provides that mechanism.
+The import maps proposal provides that mechanism.

-Note that these use cases are complicated by the need to support browsers without module import map support.
+Note that these use cases are complicated by the need to support browsers without import map support.
 More on that below.

-## The module import map
+## The import map

 ### `import:` URLs

 `import:` is a new URL scheme which is reserved for purposes related to JavaScript module resolution.
 As non-[special](https://url.spec.whatwg.org/#special-scheme) URLs, `import:` URLs just consist of two parts: the leading `import:`, and the following [path](https://url.spec.whatwg.org/#concept-url-path) component.
 (This is the same as `blob:` or `data:` URLs.)

-The behavior of `import:` URLs is controlled by the _module import map_, which is a JSON structure that gives a declarative way of modifying the resolution of `import:` URLs, per the above algorithm.
+The behavior of `import:` URLs is controlled by the _import map_, which is a JSON structure that gives a declarative way of modifying the resolution of `import:` URLs, per the above algorithm.
 (If you are surprised by the use of a declarative solution, you may want to briefly visit the ["Alternatives considered"](#alternatives-considered) section to read up on why we think this is the best path.)

 In addition to being usable in all the places a URL normally is available, such as `fetch()`, `<link>`, `<img>`, etc., `import:` URLs are also made to underpin specifier resolution into JavaScript modules.
 That is, any import statements such as